wp-plugins/mytory-markdown/readme.txt

 Fixed it does not work.

 Dropbox changed its public document must use https.
 So this plugin did not worked.
-Than [WickedSik](https://github.com/WickedSik) fix this issue.
+Than [WickedSik](https://github.com/WickedSik) fixed the issue.

 = Features =